 - Select “Experiences” under the “What can we help you find?”

 - Next, click “Request an Experience”.

-- Complete the application form with the response you drafted and proofread (see TIPS above).
+- Complete the application form with the responses you drafted and proofread (see TIPS above).
 The following fields are required (*Handshake might pre-populate some of this information if your employer and/or your supervisor is already in the system.
 Make sure to check that this information is accurate before proceeding with your application):

 - Job (Type in your job title here.
 If you don’t know, type “Intern”)